veeneck/ryan.blog/content/blog/a-lot-changes-in-six-years.md

 ### Responsive Sucks

 But hey, we don't have to browser test as much.
 Example hamburger menu.
 Then talk about things like [https://webkit.org/blog/7929/designing-websites-for-iphone-x/](https://webkit.org/blog/7929/designing-websites-for-iphone-x/ "https://webkit.org/blog/7929/designing-websites-for-iphone-x/") and other challenges.
+Nice to see things like CSS Breakpoints (link) in a SASS function (link)

 ### Codepen Helps